Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 - [Python 3.10](https://www.python.org/downloads/) installed
     - Note that you will be creating a Python environment with 3.10 in the **Consumer Account - Create Model** step
 - Snowflake accounts with [Anaconda Packages enabled by ORGADMIN](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages.html#using-third-party-packages-from-anaconda).
 If you do not have a Snowflake account, you can register for a [free trial account](https://signup.snowflake.com/).
 - Snowflake accounts with the Snowflake Marketplace T&C's accepted.
-This will allow you to create listings.
+This will allow you to create Listings.
-- A Snowflake account login with a role that has the ability to create listings, databases, schemas, tables, stages, user-defined functions, and stored procedures.
+- A Snowflake account login with a role that has the ability to create Listings, Databases, Schemas, Tables, Stages, User-Defined Functions, and Stored Procedures.
 If not, you will need to register for free trials or use a different role.
 - The [Snowpark ML](https://docs.snowflake.com/developer-guide/snowpark-ml/index#installing-snowpark-ml-from-the-snowflake-conda-channel) package installed

 ### What You’ll Learn